-Problem: Urban decay (wi over-used) nere parts of the city are no ot looked after or are Causes Effect Solution CBD moving into residential areas Too many people living in the city Unoccupied/empty buildings Slums develop Services and facilities decline Increased pollution Area becomes dirty and neglected (not looked after) Get people in slums to help fix up their area, increase their ownership of buildings Improve and upgrade services and facilities
+Problem: Urban decay (where parts of the city are not looked after or are over-used) Causes Effect Solution CBD moving into residential areas Too many people living in the city Unoccupied/empty buildings Slums develop Services and facilities decline Increased pollution Area becomes dirty and neglected (not looked after) Get people in slums to help fix up their area, increase their ownership of buildings Improve and upgrade services and facilities

+-

-Table 3.6: Causes, effects and solutions to the urban problem of urban decay --
+Table 3.6.
+Causes effects and solutions s to the urban nrohlem of urhan decav

+problem of urban uccay

-Problem: Centralisation (1 close to centre) oo many people and activi ties moving into the city, Causes Effect Solution High demand for land in the city Too many people living in the city Increased pollution Increase in health problems Increased destruction of the environment Overuse of resources Production of too much waste Move certain functions out of the city Stricter controls on all types of pollution Develop more green belts the causes or effect or solution to an urban problem in a paragraph.
+Problem: Centralisation (too many people and activities moving into the city, close to centre) Causes Effect Solution High demand for land in the city Too many people living in the city Increased pollution Increase in health problems Increased destruction of the environment Overuse of resources Production of too much waste Move certain functions out of the city Stricter controls on all types of pollution Develop more green belts the causes or effect or solution to an urban problem in a paragraph.